Unoccupied property insurance

 • 24/7 claims line & support

-Many of our customers who take out specialist insurance for an empty property only need short-term cover.
-You can cancel before the end of the policy, you can simply call us and we’ll pro-rata your premium and refund any overpaid premium to you regardless if you pay monthly or in full.
-There is a £25 cancellation charge if you cancel after the initial 14-day cooling off period.
+Many of our customers who take out insurance for a vacant property only need short-term cover.
+Therefore with CoverBuilder you can cancel at any time with no cancellation costs.
+You simply call us and we’ll pro-rata your premium and refund any overpaid premium to you regardless if you pay monthly or in full.
+Learn more about our cancellation promise.

 Chat online with an insurance expert